davetron5000/optparse-plus/tutorial/7_logging_debugging.md

 ## Methadone's Special Logger

-The logger used by `Methadone::CLILogging` is a `Methadone::CLILogger`.
+The logger used by default in `Methadone::CLILogging` is a `Methadone::CLILogger`.
 This is a special logger designed for command-line apps.
 By default, any message logged at warn or higher will go to the standard error stream.
 Messages logged at info and debug will go to the standard output stream.
-This allows you to fluentky communicate things to the user and have them go to the appropriate place.
+This allows you to fluently communicate things to the user and have them go to the appropriate place.

 Further, when your app is run at a terminal, these messages are unformatted.
 When your apps output is redirected somewhere, the